Q: Which payment methods and insurances are accepted?

 You may schedule an appointment with any of our providers.
 As a courtesy, we will check your insurance eligibility and let you know what your financial responsibility will be once we determine what your coverage is.

 Q: My son has an IEP at school.
-I’m wondering if his doctor could come to the school for a meeting on his behalf?
+Could his doctor come to the school for a meeting on his behalf?

-Yes, our physicians and clinicians do attend school staffings occasionally for their clients.
+Yes, our physicians and clinicians do attend school meetings occasionally for their clients.
 They are willing to attend meetings on behalf of their patients if necessary.

 Please note that there will be a separate fee, not covered by insurance, to compensate them for their time and travel expenses.